Mental Health Financial Assistance: Top 7 Ways to Get Help

-Mental illness is a widespread issue that affects nearly one in five US adults each year, or nearly 50 million individuals.
+Mental illness is a widespread issue that affects nearly 53 million individuals.
 Sadly, less than half of people in need ever receive mental health care.
-And even more tragically, less than 0.05% of the government’s total health expenditure goes toward mental health services annually, according to the World Health Organization.
-If you or a loved one is struggling with mental health issues, know that there are many resources that provide mental health financial assistance—so you can get back to the life of wellbeing you deserve.
+If you or a loved one is struggling with mental health issues, know that there are many resources that provide mental health financial assistance—so you can get back to the life of well-being you deserve.

 The true cost of mental illness

 Mental illness manifests itself in several ways, and it doesn’t have to be completely debilitating to become a problem.
 When mental health issues begin to affect your ability to function and cause you recurring stress, it may be time to seek help.